-- Avoid inhaling vapors - Use in a well ventilated area and keep lid on bottle when not in use.
+- Avoid inhaling vapors: Use in a well-ventilated area and keep the lid on the bottle when not in use.

-- Extremely flammable - Store in cool place and keep away from heat or open flame.
+- Extremely flammable: Store in a cool place and keep away from heat or open flame.

-- Poisonous - This product is harmful of fatal if swallowed.
+- Poisonous: This product is harmful or potentially fatal if swallowed.
 Flush eyes immediately with water.